 About Eric Lacy

 Eric Lacy’s music can be characterized as "stylistically lyrical and heavily motivic."
 His compositional style reflects influences from Anton Bruckner, Richard Strauss, and many contemporary composers.
 His unique ability to combine romanticism with 21st century compositional techniques brings a lush and expressive quality to his music.

-Lacy has composed music for every medium.
+Eric has composed music for every medium.
 Among these are his works for chamber ensembles and orchestral music, as well as music for film and video games.
 A Maryland native, and primarily a self-taught musician, Eric began his compositional journey by writing inspirational Christian songs.
 His passion for composition and his strong Christian faith sparked an interest in praise and worship music.
 Consequently, he was inspired to become a church pianist and music minister.